-The State of Oklahoma Lacked Jurisdiction to Charge Tribal Members With Crimes That Were Allegedly Committed in The Area That is Now Tribal Land
+Oklahoma Lacked Jurisdiction to Charge Tribal Members With Crimes on What Is Now Tribal Land

 So essentially what the court issued today is a finding that the Muscogee Creek Nation reservation of 1833 was never disestablished through Oklahoma statehood.
 And what that means is that a huge area of Northeast Oklahoma that’s been operating like it’s the state of Oklahoma is actually part of the Creek Nation reservation.